Does front crawl kicking drain your energy and make you constantly feel like you're sinking?

 My book 'How To Swim Front Crawl' is the perfect solution to ironing out all of those mistakes.

-The basic exercises detailed in this book will ensure a balanced and smooth front crawl kick that won't drain your energy and cause you to sink like a ship wreck.
+The basic exercises detailed in my book will ensure a balanced and smooth front crawl kick that won't drain your energy, so no more sinking like a ship wreck.

-For more information click here, or simply click BUY NOW.
+For more information click here, or simply click below to download.

 A good exercise to practice the leg kick is holding a float or a kick board and kicking along the length of the pool with face down.
 This will allow the swimmer to focus purely on the leg kick, ensuring it is a relaxed and flowing up and down movement.